 When you’re optimizing anything from landing pages to blog posts and emails you should have one goal in mind.
 A single conversion goal everything on page contributes to.

 To help keep your content as simple, effective and on message as possible, be sure to exercise the below.

 - Use a large, single column CTA with effective white space so users literally cannot miss it.

 - Remove useless sidebars. impactbnd.com removed their sidebars and saw a 71% increase in conversions.

 - Only include relevant fields on lead capture forms.
 It’s not just about reducing form fields, but also about the relevancy of the leads you capture and overall usefulness of your database.

 - Use full width images as they’re proven to capture attention and keep your user on the page you want them on.

 Aesthetics are important

-What will help is an understanding of how colours interact with one another and what combinations will help key elements of your page, like CTAs, important details and text links, stand out from the page.
+What will help is an understanding of how colors interact with one another and what combinations will help key elements of your page, like CTAs, important details, and text links, stand out from the page.

 In fact, 92.6% of people take the visual factor into consideration when choosing whether or not to purchase.
 Typography is also another important element that, with a little experimentation, has helped achieve an increase of up to 30% on key metrics like bounce rate.